forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 ## 4.3 Conclusion

-Examining TikTok's scenario, we find certain challenges in ensuring the reliable functioning of the Android app.
-Considering our motivations and requirements, the existing tools don't quite meet these needs.
-Therefore, it's crucial  for us to create a special TikTok Android App Reliability Framework to help us resolve these challenges.
+In light of TikTok's specific requirements and motivations, the current tools present challenges in meeting these needs effectively.
+As a solution, the creation of a dedicated TikTok Android App Reliability Framework becomes crucial to address and overcome these challenges.

 # 5 TikTok Android App Reliability Framework Design